idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/libtorch_drl_control.md

 !listing examples/libtorch_drl_control/libtorch_drl_control_trainer.i block=Trainers

-The trainer object will need the names of the reporters containing the responses (input of the neural net) of the system together with the control signals, control signal logarithmic probabilities and the rewards.
+The trainer object will need the names of the reporters containing the responses (input of the neural net) of the system together with the control signals, control signal logarithmic probabilities, and the rewards.
 When these are set, we define the architecture of the critic and control neural nets (see [!cite](schulman2017proximal) for more information on these) using `num_critic_neurons_per_layer` and `num_control_neurons_per_layer`.
 The corresponding learning rates can be defined by `critic_learning_rate` and `control_learning_rate`.
 Then, we copy-paste the input/output standardization options from the `Control` in the sub-app.
-Additionally, we can select to standardize the advantage function which makes convergence more robust in certain scenarios.
+Additionally, we can choose to standardize the advantage function which makes convergence more robust in certain scenarios.

-Lastly, we request 1000 epochs for training the neural networks in each iteration and collect data from 10 simulations on the sub-app every time step of the main app.
+Lastly, we request 1,000 epochs for training the neural networks in each iteration and collect data from 10 simulations on the sub-app every time step of the main app.
 We set the iteration number by setting the number of time steps below:

 !listing examples/libtorch_drl_control/libtorch_drl_control_trainer.i block=Executioner

-Which means that we run 440 problems altogether.
+Which means that we run a total of 440 simulations.

 ## Results